radhikabits/mlops/README.md

 python src/train_linear.py
 python src/train_tree.py

-# Select and register the best model
-python src/select_best_and_register.py

 # Launch MLflow UI (optional)
 mlflow ui  # Visit http://127.0.0.1:5000

+## # Select and register the best model

+After training multiple models, the `select_best_and_register.py` script compares them using a selected metric (default: `mse`) and registers the best-performing model in MLflow.

+**Steps Performed:**
+- Retrieves the MLflow experiment runs
+- Selects the run with the lowest MSE
+- Checks if the model is already registered
+- Registers the model (or adds a new version)

+python src/select_best_and_register.py